-Long YuThe preeminent Chinese conductor with an established international reputation, Long Yu is the Artistic Director and Chief Conductor of the China Philharmonic Orchestra, which he co-founded in 2000, and the Music Director of the Shanghai and Guangzhou Symphony Orchestras.
-All three ensembles are among China’s finest and tour actively at home and abroad in addition to regular seasons featuring the world’s top soloists.
-Maestro is also the Founding Artistic Director of the Beijing Music Festival which, now in its 15th season, is the internationally recognized hub of musical life in China’s capital.
+Long YuConductor Long Yu is Artistic Director and Chief Conductor of the China Philharmonic Orchestra, Music Director of the Shanghai Symphony and Principal Guest Conductor of the Hong Kong Philharmonic Orchestra.
+All three ensembles are among China’s finest and tour actively at home and abroad in addition to regular seasons, featuring the world’s top soloists.
+Maestro Yu is the Founding Artistic Director of the Beijing Music Festival which, now in its 15th season, is the internationally recognized hub of musical life in China’s capital.
 Long Yu shares the position of Artistic Co-Director of the MISA Festival with Charles Dutoit, bringing classical music to the young people of Shanghai.

 Deutsche Grammophon has released Maestro Long Yu’s recordings of Wagner Tannhäuser Overture, Brahms Piano Quartet in G Minor in Arnold Schoenberg’s orchestration, and a wide range of Chinese orchestral music including Yellow River Concerto with Lang Lang.
 His recordings on Naxos include Korngold and Goldmark Violin Concertos with Vera Tsu as well as Ding Shande’s Long March Symphony.

 Long Yu was born in Shanghai in 1964 into a family of musicians.
 His grandfather Ding Shande, a renowned composer, inspired his passion for music and encouraged him to study at the Shanghai Conservatory and the Hochschule der Künste in Berlin.
 Upon returning to China, Maestro was appointed Principal Conductor of the Central Opera Theatre in Beijing.